Thigh Lift (Thigh Lipectomy) Sydney

 - Overnight stay required in private hospital

-What happens at the first consultation?
+What happens during the first thigh lipectomy consultation?

-What happens after the surgery?
+What happens after procedure?

 - You will have drains in your legs for approx. 1-3 days depending on how much fluid needs draining.

-- Seroma Is a build up of fluid after your surgery that can sometimes require removal via a syringe in the clinic.
+- Seroma – Is a build-up of fluid after your surgery that can sometimes require removal via a syringe in the clinic.